rvkulikov/ferver/README.md

 # Fear-Driven Versioning

+Disclaimer: this is just an idea.
+Please don't actually use this.
+[Read more in this issue](https://github.com/jonathanong/ferver/issues/5).

 Fe(a)rVer - a versioning scheme for those of us who only care about breaking changes.
 This is similar to [semver](http://semver.org) and uses the same operators like `~` and `^`, but has slightly different as well as stricter semantics.